 The Power Query user interface

-- Formula Pane: It is the place where you have to write a BI DAX query to transform data or data modeling.
+- Formula Pane: It is the place where you have to write a Power BI DAX query to transform data or data modeling.
 Or edit or alter the existing formula to clean the data.

 - Queries Pane: List of all the tables available in a dataset.
 It divides the columns into dimensions, measures, and other queries (for unknown tables).